Faculty Member

 Research Interests

-Cancer prevention and control; translational genomics; stakeholder engagement; health and health care disparities
+cancer prevention and control; public health genomics; genomic medicine implementation; health and health care disparities

 Education